All Episodes

 Compared to what?

-Okay, so you'd be a Bitcoin skeptic, all right?
+So you'd be a Bitcoin skeptic, all right?

-So come at me with your, it's a Ponzi scheme, whatever nonsense you've got.
+So come at me with your It's a Ponzi scheme, whatever nonsense you've got.

 Well, you know, let me think about this.

-It's just a pebble.
+It's just a, it's a pebble.

 We do not know the price.

-It can never compete with gold.
+It's, it can never compete with gold.

 There's no tradition.

-I think that's the best.
+I think that's the best, no, it can be hacked.

 There's no tradition.